saberamini/WorkingWithHadoop/README.md

 > su hduser

+The following commands are used to confirm that your Hadoop setup was done correctly.
+If you get an error in any of these commands, try to debug it or ask me to help you out.
+Errors generally mean that something in the setup phase was overlooked.

 Startup your DFS - distributed file system. (takes a bit of time).
 Remember we only have a single node (your virtual machine) so there is not a lot of parallel processing but the elements are there even in a single node and this allows us to see if everything in our setup is working.